vuthanhtung2412/computer-setup/README.md

   + Install every terminal tools with **Ansible (since it have a high adoption in industry and it should be declarative & idempotent for app installation) or nix**
   + write dotfiles and track it with **chezmoi**
   + About dev set up use **conda and direnv** to smoothly switch env between project.
 This also eliminate CUDA integration issue of nix packages
-  + TODO : **nix for installation + dotfiles management with chezmoi + project-based Development env with conda and direnv**
+  + TODO : **nix for installation/Ansible for CUDA integrated app + dotfiles management with chezmoi + project-based Development env with conda and direnv**